 OS: Android, iPhone, iPad, MacOS, Windows, Web version

-Like Notion, Slite offers so much more than note-taking and is useful for creating a company knowledge base complete with documents, wikis, videos, spreadsheets, and more.
+Like Notion, Slite offers so much more than note-taking.
+You can use Slite to create a company knowledge base, complete with documents, wikis, videos, spreadsheets, and more.
 The text editor is straightforward and intuitive, making it easy for entire teams to adopt without having to pore over every tutorial — you can even try it out live here!

 If the idea of a knowledge base platform entices you and you’re having a hard time picking between Slite and Notion, consider how comprehensive of a tool you are looking for.
 Put another way: How many different tools and platforms are you looking to replace?
 Notion is more comprehensive and is meant to replace many different tools, while Slite is less comprehensive but integrates and works nicely with your existing tools.
 Of course, sometimes the best way to arrive at a decision is to give both apps a test run!